cypress-io/cypress-docker-images/base/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/cypress/base.svg?maxAge=604800)](https://hub.docker.com/r/cypress/base/)

-Main images that include all operating system dependencies necessary to run Cypress, **but NOT the test runner itself**.
-See [cypress/included](../included) images if you need pre-installed Cypress in the image.
+> Docker images that include all operating system dependencies necessary to run Cypress, **but NOT Cypress itself** and no pre-installed browsers.
+See [cypress/included](../included) images if you need Cypress pre-installed in the image.
+See [cypress/browsers](../browsers) images if you need some browsers pre-installed in the image.

 Each tag is in a sub folder, named after Node version or OS it is built on.